fishcus/KAP-manual/en/integration/bi/obiee/obiee_12c.en.md

      ![](../../images/OBIEE12/20.png)

 > **Notes**：
->1.
-According to the BIEE development specification, the model created on the client side needs **at least two** tables, >otherwise the upload model will cause BIEE to fail to start the service.
+> 1. According to the BIEE development specification, the model created on the client side needs **at least two** tables, otherwise BIEE will fail to start.
->2.
-Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to a database in the >project.
+> 2. Since BIEE generates schema-less SQL statements, drag and drop queries require all tables belong to the same schema in the project.
 Use **Create Direct Database Query** when connecting to a pool query to avoid this problem.